 Frameworks, mandates and programmes are all fine but what many Government ICT departments need is a simple and concise guide in terms of what they need to think about and the steps involved in making that leap of moving existing applications, digital content and data to a cloud provider.

-Both Memset and CACI have over 22 years combined experience in designing, migrating, implementing and supporting digital applications and services.
+Both Memset and CACI have over 22 years of combined experience in designing, migrating, implementing and supporting digital applications and services.
 We both have ISO9001 and ISO27001 accreditation which proves process, continuity and attention to security detail.
 There are a number of advantages of using Infrastructure-As-A-Service (IaaS), the main ones being significant cost savings, scalability, flexibility and the ability to use the latest platforms in terms of operating system and security patches without disruptive upgrades.

 What do I want to move?

-Sounds like an obvious question but this can be more complex that you think.
+Sounds like an obvious question but this can be more complex than you think.
 Can I just move my underlying operating system license to a Cloud provider without changing the way I report it or pay for it?
-In the case of Microsoft you may need to talk to your current Microsoft supplier about this.
+In the case of Microsof,t you may need to talk to your current Microsoft supplier about this.
 Am I running any specialist Database Software like Oracle?
 Again you may need to look at any licensing implications with such software.
 Most importantly you need to look at what hardware you have the solution running on and how utilised this is?
 If the solution is not virtualised then you may wish to look at doing this when you migrate as it can lower costs and also the Carbon footprint longer term.

 Initial Engagement with Memset